u03n0/used-cars/README.md

 5. load requirements with: `pip install -r requirements.txt`
 ### Option 2: Use Pre-Built Docker Image
 - WIP
+### Option 3: Build Docker Image from Repo
+-  Follow steps 1-2 from above.
+-  Ensure docker is running on your system.
+-  Run in the terminal at the root of the repo: `docker build -t used-cars .` (might need `sudo` at the beginning)
+-  Run: `docker run -p 8501:8501 used-cars` (might need `sudo` at the beginning)
-## Running models and getting performance in the Terminal
+## Running models
-- after following either steps 1-5 or spinning up the pre-built docker image you have two choices:
-#### In local repo
+- No data or model is present in the repo, you need to run a script to download and clean the data.
-- run `python3 src/main.py`
+- Run: `python3 scripts/download_data.py` to get clean data.
-#### In Docker container
-- WIP
+- Once this is complete, you will now have a folder called `data/` which has both a raw and cleaned dataset.
+- Now you can choose which model to run (See below for which models are available)
+- To run the model(s) use this command in the terminal: `python3 src/<python_file.py>` (replace `<python_file.py>` with whichever `py` is in `src`.
+- You will now have a folder called `models/` and the score will be printed in the terminal.

 ## Using the Streamlit app
 ### In local repo
+- Once you've ran a model with the steps provided above, you can use the Streamlit app
-- run `streamlit run frontend/app.py` from the root of the repo
+- run `streamlit run frontend/app.py` from the root of the repo.
+- Select `Sell Vehicle` to simulate you selling your car and you will get a predicted price for it.
+- Select `Buy Vehicle for Inventory` to simulate you as a sales agent who is deciding on what price to offer for a used car.
+- - You can toggle your commission rate and expected profit margin.
 ### In Docker container
 - It should automatically direct you to the streamlit app
-### Using Docker (Requires building)
--  Follow steps 1-2
--  Run in the terminal at the root of the repo: `docker build -t used-cars .` (might need `sudo` at the beginning)
--  Run: `docker run -p 8501:8501 used-cars` (might need `sudo` at the beginning)
+## Available Models
+- `LinearRegression` via sklean as `src/lr_sklearn_pipeline.py`
+- `NeuralNetwork` via PyTorch (WIP)